dorianprill/stroke/README.md

 # brezel

-WIP minimalistic implementation of (up to) cubic bezier curves (on generic point types with a minimal exposed trait) for general use
+WIP minimalistic implementation of up to cubic bezier curves (on generic point types with a minimal exposed trait) for general use on all platforms including embedded and wasm through #![no_std]

+Brezel is the German word for "pretzel" - I'm sure you appreaciate the parallels to those delicious curvy snacks

 ## Goals

 - [x] Support no-std for both 32 and 64 bit targets
+- [x] Provide lines
-- [ ] Provide quadratic beziers
+- [x] Provide quadratic beziers
 - [x] Provide cubic beziers
+- [x] Where applicable: evaluate, split, arc length, curvature/radius, bounding box, derivative functions and shortcuts for evaluating them
+- [ ] tight box, the curve's normal
 - [ ] Integrate well with other libraries like micromath, nalgebra etc. since Point2/3 types are reproduced in many libraries.
 Achieve this by using generics as much as possible and expose only a minimal trait to the outside
 - [ ] Good test coverage for both unit and integration test Also for me to truly learn rusts' advanced concepts as well as touch up on bernstein basis/bezier curves, maybe b-splines/NURBS.